floriankilian/SaveToReadwiseReaderOnTwitter/readme.md

     - update the stored API key without clearing browser data or changing Tampermonkey settings (e.g., Alt + Click on the save icon).
 - Improve Error Handling, e.g. red icon on an error
 - Refactor and Modularize Code
+- Get the author of the tweet instead of "twitter.com"